Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 Reviewer’s guide

-- Start New City → Accept defaults The starting budget is generous ($100M) so you can showcase systems without grinding.
+- Start New City → Accept defaults The starting budget is generous ($100M) so you can showcase systems quickly.

 - Lay a 3×3 block of roads Each 20×20 m tile costs real money.